danilogondim/scheduler/README.md

 ```
 ## Running Cypress Test Framework

-Before running Cypress, make sure to run the api server in test mode by typing the following command in the server directory:
+Before running Cypress, make sure to run the API server in test mode by typing the following command in the server directory:

 ```sh
 npm run test:server